Rhode Island House Republicans

 David J. Place was unanimously elected to serve as the Minority Whip, the second highest ranking leadership position within the delegation in June, 2022.

 Whip Place was re-elected to the House of Representatives in November 2024, representing the residents of District 47, which includes Burrillville and Glocester.
-He serves on three House standing committees, which include Judiciary (considers all bills affecting the penal code, judicial system, ethics, open meetings, access to public records and election laws); Health and Human Services (deliberates on all bills affecting the health care system, human services, children and families); and Rules (discusses rules for consideration for the RI House of Representatives 2025/26 term.)
+He serves on four House standing committees, which include Judiciary (considers all bills affecting the penal code, judicial system, ethics, open meetings, access to public records and election laws); Health and Human Services (deliberates on all bills affecting the health care system, human services, children and families); Rules (discusses rules for consideration for the RI House of Representatives 2025/26 term); and Oversight (acts as legislative check and balance to monitor and review the operations, efficiency, and policies of state agencies, ensuring government accountability, rooting out waste, fraud, and abuse, and checking the executive branch's power, ultimately aiming to improve state services and build public trust.)

 Place firmly protects local interests when balancing the needs of other cities and towns across the Ocean State, especially when it comes to the distribution of state resources.
 During his freshman year in the General Assembly (2019) he supported legislation that reduced taxes, bettered core-government functions and endorsed initiatives that promoted a more robust economic climate in Rhode Island.